R. Budd Dwyer: Trial and conviction

 On December 18, 1986, Dwyer was found guilty on 11 counts of conspiracy, mail fraud, perjury and interstate transportation in aid of racketeering, and was consequently liable to a sentence of as much as 55 years imprisonment and a $300,000 fine.
 His sentencing was scheduled for January 23, 1987, to be performed by U.S. District Court Judge Malcolm Muir.
 One mail-fraud charge against Dwyer was dismissed by Judge Muir.
 One juror, Carolyn Edwards of Williamsport, found it emotionally difficult to convict Dwyer (and Asher) since they were men of "very high integrity ... they just made a mistake", while Dwyer made a statement after the verdict saying "This is a sad and shocking day for me, totally unbelievable, I'm totally innocent of all of these charges and I don't know how this could have happened".
 Robert B. Asher, Dwyer's co-defendant, was sentenced to one year in jail.
-He later resumed politics and served as a Republican national committeeman for Pennsylvania.

-Accounting company Levin-Horwath ultimately fulfilled the contract for $1,300,000, with slightly more than a third of the fee possibly being subject to rebate.
-If CTA were to have performed the recovery work, Pennsylvania would have lost $6,000,000.
+Accounting company Levin-Horwath ultimately fulfilled the contract for $1.3 million with slightly more than a third of the fee possibly being subject to rebate.
+Had CTA performed the recovery work, Pennsylvania would have lost $6 million.
 Pennsylvania law stated that Dwyer could not officially be dismissed from office until his sentencing in January.
 Given this, Dwyer stated that until his legal appeal was resolved, he would continue as treasurer with a leave of absence without pay and would not resign before having the opportunity to appeal his conviction.
 In the interim, the treasury department would be managed by Deputy Treasurer Donald L. Johnson.
 Dwyer continued to profess his innocence after being convicted, and on December 23 wrote a letter to President Ronald Reagan seeking a presidential pardon, and to Senator Arlen Specter seeking assistance with this effort.
 The week of Dwyer's sentencing, Pennsylvania State Attorney General LeRoy Zimmerman and state prosecutors were investigating a provision of the Pennsylvania state constitution such that dismissal of a civil worker from office who has been convicted of a crime is "self-executing", thus, automatic upon that person's sentencing.
 A decision confirming this constitutional provision was expected on January 22, the day before Dwyer's sentencing hearing.